 As well as being told when we do things well, we know it’s vital to learn if you think we need to do better.
 We understand the importance of learning from people’s experiences and we welcome all feedback about our Gloucestershire out-of-hours (OOH) service.
 Whether you had a positive experience, or identified an opportunity for us to improve, we want to hear from you.

 If you wish to leave feedback you can do this in three ways:

 - by post – Admin and Governance Manager, Gloucestershire OOH Service, Practice Plus Group, Unit 10, Highnam Business Park, Highnam, Gloucestershire, GL2 8DN

-- By phone – 01452 687 000
+- by phone – 01452 687 000

-- By e mail – firstname.lastname@example.org
+- by email – firstname.lastname@example.org

 You should make your complaint within 12 months of the incident, or within 12 months of the matter coming to your attention.
 This time limit can sometimes be extended as long as it is still possible to investigate your complaint.

-Contact the commissioner of the service: this is the organisation that paid for the service or care you received.
-If you are unsure which NHS commissioner paid for the service, please contact the service, which will be able to provide this information.
-Complaining to the commissioner may be the right option if you are not comfortable complaining direct to your healthcare provider, or if you feel this is not appropriate.
+You may wish to complain to the commissioner of the service; this is the organisation that paid for the service or care you received.
+If you are unsure which NHS commissioner paid for the service, please contact the service direct, and they will provide you with the relevant information.